inspircd/inspircd/README.md

 InspIRCd is supported on the following platforms:

 - Most recent BSD variants using the Clang 10+ or GCC 10+ compilers, CMake 3.21+, and either Ninja (recommended) or Make.
+If you want to install extra modules then you will also need pkg-config and the system packages for the extra module you want to enable.

 - Most recent Linux distributions using the Clang 10+ or GCC 10+ compilers, CMake 3.21+, and either Ninja (recommended) or Make.
+If you want to install extra modules then you will also need pkg-config and the system packages for the extra module you want to enable.

 - The most recent three major releases of macOS using the AppleClang 12, Clang 10+, or GCC 10+ compilers, CMake 3.21+, and either Ninja (recommended) or Make.
+If you want to install extra modules then you will also need pkg-config and the system packages for the extra module you want to enable.

 - Windows 10 April 2018 Update or newer using the MSVC 19.29+ (Visual Studio 16.10 2019) compiler, CMake 3.21+, and either Ninja (recommended) or MSBuild.
+If you want to install extra modules then you will also need Conan.

 Other platforms and toolchains may also work but are not officially supported by the InspIRCd team.
 Generally speaking if you are using a reasonably modern UNIX-like system you should be able to build InspIRCd on it.
 If you can not and you wish to submit a patch we are happy to accept it as long as it is not extremely large.